WebexCC-SA/LAB-11175/docs/Excercise5.md

     ![Nav](./assets/1010_Excercise2_25.png){ width=800" }

 !!!
 Note
-    Ensure that date range selected is from **1st May 2026** onwards to see various call examples.
+    Ensure that date range selected is from **1st Sept 2026** onwards to see various call examples.

 - Go to the Evaluations tab to review the average evaluation score across all forms assigned to that interaction.